michanaj/LLMAINDEX/README.md

 Build a chatbot powered by LlamaIndex that augments GPT 3.5 with the contents of the Streamlit docs (or your own data).

+Before you start, you must install all the required library modules in the requirements.txt

+pip install requirements.txt

 ## Overview of the App

 <img src="app.png" width="75%">